sourdoughdev/ecto-ulid/README.md

 binary-compatible with UUID, so it can be stored in a `uuid` column in a database.

 **This is a fork of [TheRealReal/ecto-ulid](https://github.com/TheRealReal/ecto-ulid), which doesn't seem to be maintained anymore.
 The aim is to ensure compatibility with current and future Ecto versions.**

+Also a fork on [ulid-next](https://github.com/woylie/ecto-ulid), which includes prefix handling and builtin ULID downcasing.

 ## Features